-At the start of the activity, participants are provided with a bag of parts.
-They typically feel a little overwhelmed and are usually less than motivated to participate as memories of pointless and annoying team building activites from their past flood back to them.
+At the start of the activity, participants are provided with a bag of parts and an instruction manual.
+They typically feel a little overwhelmed and might even be a little cynical.

 Decoration of the packaging

 Each hand is put into a container which has been uniquely decorated by participants.
 This is a critical component of the activity.
 Some people will feel overwhelmed by the responsibility of building a hand and will prefer to use their artistic skills during the exercise.
 BUT it’s way more than just an outlet for those of us that are more artistic than others… It’s the artwork component of the activity that helps the recipient understand that this is a gift of love from one person to another.
 Read on further to find out how!

 The help desk

-During the activity a help desk is setup, where participants can go to ask technical questions if they are having trouble putting together the hand.
+During the activity a help desk is setup where participants can go to ask technical questions if they are having trouble putting together the hand.
 The person behind the help desk needs to be fully trained in building the hands before the activity commences.
 If you hire us to facilitate then we look after this for you!

 Once groups complete the task, they bring their decorated container up to the front of the room and have a photo taken with it as a team.
-This photo is then put with the hand so that the recipients can see a picture of the people that made their hand for them.
+This photo is then put with the hand so that recipients can see the people that made their hand for them.
 It’s this stage that most clearly communicates for your hand recipient that this is a gift of love from one person to another.

 Once the debrief is completed, a “post build” video is played.
 This video is an opportunity for participants to reflect on the difference that they have just made.
 If they didn’t get a chance to try and strap the hand on themselves they will have a chance to see this done in the field.
-It is a fantastic way to complete the activity as it ensures that all participants are left energised and with a renewed sense of purpose..
+It is a fantastic way to complete the activity as it ensures that all participants are left energised and with a renewed sense of satisfaction and purpose.

 A momento to remember the activity by

-Once the activity is completed, all hands are shipped back to the company that designed them to ensure that they are built properly.
-This company does a range of quality checks and then ships them to where they are needed most.
+Once the activity is completed, all hands are shipped back to us to ensure that they are built properly.
+We then conduct a range of quality checks before shipping them off to where they are needed most.

 Feedback from recipients